 9. Enjoy Your Dessert

 Eating to support your bone health can feel indulgent if done correctly.
 There is no reason to skip dessert when celebrating summertime.
 If your grill is still warm, throw a bone-building pear, banana, or pineapple directly on the grill.
-In fact, due to their bone-healthy nutrients, all three are a Foundation Food in the Save Our Bones Program.
+In fact, due to their bone-healthy nutrients, all three are a Foundation Food in the Osteoporosis Reversal Program.

 If you feel the need for something a bit more “summery” or indulgent, these bone-smart ice cream recipes are a sure bet.
 Not only are they delicious, but they can be prepared quickly.
 Alternatively, these delicious raw desserts are also a great option.